AstraZeneca-NGS/VarDictJava/Readme.md

 ...&amp;[ATGC]+ | for insertion/deletion variants followed by a matched sequence

 #### Variant Filtering
-A variant appears in the output if it satisfies the following criteria (in this order):
+A variant appears in the output if it satisfies the following criteria (in this order).
+If variant doesn't fit criteria on the step, it will be filtered out and the next steps won't be checked (except for the step 8, read the explanation below):
 1. Frequency of the variant exceeds the threshold set by the `-f` option (default = 1%).
 2. The minimum number of high-quality reads supporting variant is larger than the threshold set by the `-r` option (default = 2).
 3. The mean position of the variant in reads is larger than the value set by the `-P` option (default = 5).